-Jehovah chose Jacob, and repeated the covenant that he had made with
+Jehovah chose Jacob, with whom he repeated the covenant that he had made with

-danger now presented itself for the developing nation to be integrated
+danger existed for the yet few in number to be integrated

 daughter, became involved with a son of a chieftain of the Canaanites.

-maneuvered matters to bring them into the safety of Egypt, where he had
+manoeuvred matters to bring Jacob and his increasing family into the safety of Egypt, where he had

-time it would take for them to return to the promised land and take
+time it would take for them to return to the promised land to take

 possession of it.
 "And